George Reid: Leader of the Opposition, 1901–1904

 On 18 August 1903, Reid resigned (the first member of the House of Representatives to do so) and challenged the government to oppose his re-election on the issue of its refusal to accept a system of equal electoral districts.
 On 4 September he successfully contested the 1903 East Sydney by-election against a Labor opponent.
 He was the only person in Australian federal parliamentary history to win back his seat at a by-election triggered by his own resignation, until John Alexander in 2017.
+Weeks after the by-election, Barton resigned to accept a seat on the High Court and was replaced as prime minister by Alfred Deakin.